 0 Comments

+3 pages, 3 color options This personal word wall can be kept in homework and math folders to assist students when needed.
+Small place value chart included.
+For the best results, please select the "Fit to Printable Area“ or "Fit to Printer Margins“ options in settings before printing.
+If you need 10 million included:If you prefer the original version:Count the four-leaf clovers in each box to find the sum.
 This lesson requires students to round 2 - 5 digit numbers to the nearest tens, hundreds and thousands.
 Students are also asked to estimate the sum for 3 - 5 digit numbers.
 3 pages 5 word problems 1 page for work space Answer sheets included

 The following Venn Diagrams are great for in-class independent reading assignments and homework.
 4 pages Find the equivalent fractions.
 Circle the correct answer.
 Draw pictures to help you find the equivalent fraction.
 Circle the correct answer.
 For the best results, please select the "Fit to Printable Area“ or "Fit to Printer Margins“ options in settings before printing.
 3 pages Count the number of shapes in each group.
 For the best results, please select the "Fit to Printable Area“ or "Fit to Printer Margins“ options in settings before printing.
-2 pages 3 color options Students are asked to draw various lines, line segments and rays.
-Directions: Write down the events that took place in the correct order.
-Students must follow the path and explain what happened in their reading in the correct order.
-This is one of the multiple worksheets my special education students used often in order to keep them constantly thinking about what was happening in the story.
-I would encourage my students to read the story once all the way through, then go back and re-read and fill in this sequence map as they went along.
-I hope this helps =) This is an updated version of the Personal Word Wall used with my 4th Grade Special Education Students.
-They used it to help add adjectives to their writing, but it was also great because it improved their spelling and expanded their vocabulary as well.
-This handout was kept in their writing folder with other Personal Word Walls.
+2 pages, 8 questions Suggested Use: Assessment, Review and/or Homework 2 pages 3 color options Students are asked to draw various lines, line segments and rays. |

 Free Resources Search, Comment & Share!
-Follow me on social media!
+Categories

 All